 “Let me just say whoever said working from home was easy lied!” she told InStyle in 2018.
 “In Charlotte [working with the Hornets] I work from home, and in Oregon I have an office [at Nike].
 My days consist of phone calls and emails.”

 A Syracuse University sports management graduate, Jasmine met former professional and college basketball player Rakeem Christmas at the New York college and had a son with him in 2019 with him, marking M.J.’s first grandchild.
+His name?
+Rakeem Michael Christmas.
+You can find plenty of pics on her social media accounts.

 “Nowadays they’re almost like best friends and it’s kind of gross, but I’m happy that it was smooth sailing, and it’s been great ever since,” she told InStyle.